 - Walking for the day: 20 km, 5 hours

 - Accommodation: 3-star hotel (Hotel Insua or similar)

 Day 6: Cee – Finisterre | 16 km

 Your final stage!
 The day begins with a climb through Concorbión, after which you’ll head back down to the beach.
 From here, the Finisterre Way more or less follows the coastline and the extensive Langosteira beach towards Finisterre, offering beguiling views of the cape.
 You walk skirting the cliffs, taking in the wild Atlantic coast.
 The “end of the world” is further 3 km from the fishing village and is marked with a lighthouse.

 - Walking for the day: 16 km, 4 hours

 - Accommodation: 2-star country hotel (Hotel Prado da Viña or similar)

 Departure after breakfast.
 There are several buses that run every day back to Santiago where you can pick up your onward travel.

-Accommodation is in nice, 2 and 3-star hotels, located close to the route of the Camino.
+Accommodation is in nice 2-star and 3-star hotels and guesthouses located close to the Camino route.
 All of them have private en-suite rooms and offer a warm welcome to walkers, traditional hospitality and delicious local food.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal or higher value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.